abankalarm/A3-Source-code-Security/README.md

+## IMP NOTE:
+1. Compile in 32 bit VISUAL STUDIO CODE
+2. Move antidebug.h & encryptstring.h to location of compiled application.
+(CAN BE FOUND IN DEBUG FOLDER)

 # Securing-source-code
 A3 Source-Security is a tool with complete graphical interface that makes changes to source code of any application to make it much much more secure.
 This is done by adding Anti-tampering, Anti-debugging and anti-disassembly capabilities.